How to sketch a learning algorithm: Introduction

-As noted earlier, stability implies that the first approximation incurs an error of roughly $\varepsilon$ as long as we choose $s = O(\log(1/\varepsilon))$ appropriately.
-The variance bound just discussed, together with another use of stability, implies that the second approximation incurs an additional error of $\varepsilon$ for some $k = \tilde{O}(\log(1/\delta)/\varepsilon^2)$.
-See Theorem~\ref{theorem:sketching} for a full derivation and the technical result.
+As noted earlier, Inequality~(\ref{equation:stability}) implies that the first approximation incurs an error of $O(\varepsilon)$ when $s = \log(1/\varepsilon)$.
+And as just discussed, another use of Inequality~(\ref{equation:stability}) implies that the second approximation incurs an additional error of $O(\varepsilon)$ for $k \approx 1/\varepsilon^2$.
+See Theorem~\ref{theorem:deletion} for a full derivation and the technical result.

-\paragraph{Upgrading to data deletion.} So far we have assumed that precomputation knows $\phi$, which is not allowed in data deletion.
-This nonetheless constitutes a \emph{local sketching} method for stable arithmetic circuits, and is presented in Section~\ref{section:sketching}.
-It serves as the main technical component behind our data deletion scheme in Section~\ref{section:data-deletion}.